-Note 7.
+Note 6.
 Employee Benefit Plans

 The operating company (PTN) sponsors the Pivot Physical Therapy 401(k) Plan for the benefit of substantially all employees of PTN.
 Under the plan, employees can contribute a portion of their compensation on a pre- or post- tax basis.
 The Company has the option to make matching contributions to the plan.
-The Company's matching contribution expense was \$957,213 and \$679,231 for the years ended December 31, 2018 and 2017, respectively, and is included in accrued compensation expenses on the consolidated balance sheets.
+The Company's matching contribution expense was \$957,213 for the year ended December 31, 2018, and is included in accrued compensation expenses on the consolidated balance sheet.

-Note 8.
+Note 7.
 Commitments and Contingencies